apache/activemq-artemis/docs/user-manual/en/ha.md

 > message data will not be available after failover.

-The `ha-policy` type configures which strategy a cluster should use to provide the backing up of a servers data.
-Within this configuration element is configured how a server should behave within the cluster, either as a master (live), slave (backup) or colocated (both live and backup).
+The `ha-policy` type configures which strategy a cluster should use to provide the backing up of a server's data.
+Within this configuration element we configure how a server should behave within the cluster, either as a master (live), slave (backup) or colocated (both live and backup).
 This would look something like: